quickube/piper/docs/configuration/health_check.md

 ## Health Check

-currently not supported for gitlab / bitbucket
+Currently not supported for GitLab / Bitbucket

-The following examples shows a health check being executed every 1 minute as configured in the helm chart under `livenessProbe`, and triggered by `/healthz` endpoint:
+The following example shows a health check being executed every 1 minute as configured in the helm chart under `livenessProbe`, and triggered by the `/healthz` endpoint:

 ```yaml
 livenessProbe: